 I bought my first camera when I was fourteen.
 Since then I spent much time to learn to see my environment in a different way.
 Due to limited resources my main focus tended to portrait and macro photography.
 I simply couldn’t afford a proper wide-angle lens.

 In 2002 I decided to go digital.
 I sold all my SLR equipment and bought myself an Olympus E-20 (Bridge-)DSLR.
 That time I also started underwater photography.
 With the emerging Olympus E-System DSLRs in 2004 I got back to a true DSLR system.
 Following technical progress, I am using mirrorless system cameras today.
 Although a technical afficcionado, I prefer taking good pictures over talking about dead pixel, noise or image sensor size.

 Thanks to a wide range of high quality lenses I am able to take the pictures I imagine (most of the time).
 Usually, I’m the limitting factor if a picture deosn’t turn out as expected.

 I try to earn back at least a fraction of my expenses by selling my pictures.
 There’s a section in the gallery that covers what I show(ed) in my exhibitions.

 I’m living at N48º 12.9′ E16º 19.9′ (WGS84) most of the time.
 Studying human anthropology at the university (amongst other topics) was just a beginning.
 As soon as I could afford to travel, I did as much as possible.
-My trips led me several times to Scotland, Jordan, Egypt, the Sudan, Philippines, Indonesia, Mexico, Ecuador and also lots of European countries.
+My trips led me several times to Scotland, Jordan, Egypt, the Sudan, Philippines, Indonesia, Mexico, Ecuador, Bolivia, Chile and also lots of European countries.
 The way I use to travel I meet lots of interesting, sometimes strange people.
 Most of the others find me strange too :-)